 The most widely used classification of climate is the empirical climate classification scheme developed by V. Koeppen.
 Koeppen identified a close relationship between the distribution of vegetation and climate.
 He selected certain values of temperature and precipitation and related them to the distribution of vegetation and used these values for classifying the climates.

 It is an empirical classification based on mean annual and mean monthly temperature and precipitation data.
 He introduced the use of capital and small letters to designate climatic groups and types.
 Although developed in 1918 and modified over a period of time, Koeppen's scheme is still popular and in use.

-Koeppen recognised five major climatic groups, four of them are based on temperature and one on precipitation.
-Table 11.1 lists the climatic groups and their characteristics according to Koeppen.
-The capital letters: A,C,D and E delineate humid climates and B dry climates.
+Koeppen recognized five major climatic groups, four of them are based on temperature and one on precipitation.
+Table 12.1 lists the climatic groups and their characteristics according to Koeppen.

+The capital letters: A,C, D and E delineate humid climates and B dry climates.

 The climatic groups are subdivided into types, designated by small letters, based on seasonality of precipitation and temperature characteristics.

 The seasons of dryness are indicated by the small letters: f, m, w and s, where f corresponds to no dry season,

-Table 11.1: Climatic Groups According to Koeppen
+Table 12.1: Climatic Groups According to Koeppen

-Group Characteristics A - Tropical Average temperature of the coldest month is 18 °C or higher B - Dry Climates Potential evaporation exceeds precipitation C - Warm Temperate The average temperature of the coldest month of the (Mid-latitude) climates years is higher than minus 3 C but below 18 C D - Cold Snow Forest Climates The average temperature of the coldest month is minus 3 C or below E - Cold Climates Average temperature for all months is below 10 C H - High Land Cold due to elevation m - monsoon climate, w- winter dry season and s - summer dry season.
-The small letters a, b, c and d refer to the degree of severity of temperature.
+Group Characteristics A - Tropical Average temperature of the coldest month is 18°C or higher B - Dry Climates Potential evaporation exceeds precipitation C - Warm Temperate The average temperature of the coldest month of the (Mid-latitude) climates years is higher than minus $3^\circ C$ but below $18^\circ C$ D - Cold Snow Forest Climates The average temperature of the coldest month is $$ minus 3° C or below E - Cold Climates Average temperature for all months is below 10° C H - High Land Cold due to elevation m - monsoon climate, w- winter dry season and s - summer dry season.

+The small letters a, b,c and d refer to the degree of severity of temperature.

 The B- Dry Climates are subdivided using the capital letters S for steppe or semi-arid and W for deserts.
-The climatic types are listed in Table 11.2.
-The distribution of climatic groups and types is shown in Table 11.1.